RTEMS/rtems-docs/c_user/task_manager.rst

 RTEMS provides the ``rtems_task_delete`` directive to allow a task to delete itself or any other task.
-This directive removes all RTEMS references to the task, frees the task’s control block, removes it from resource wait queues, and deallocates its stack as well as the optional floating point context.
-The task’s name and ID become inactive at this time, and any subsequent references to either of them is invalid.
+This directive removes all RTEMS references to the task, frees the task's control block, removes it from resource wait queues, and deallocates its stack as well as the optional floating point context.
+The task's name and ID become inactive at this time, and any subsequent references to either of them is invalid.
 In fact, RTEMS may reuse the task ID for another task which is created later in the